Zynga Analytics at its Peak

 Pioneering Event-Based Analytics

-While this level of event tracking and analysis is something you expect from any successful, high-growth company today, at the time Zynga was doing something fairly new.
+While this level of is something you expect from any successful, high-growth company today, at the time Zynga was doing something fairly new.

 Said Sehgal, “The rigor of the metrics and analyses were definitely things that are taken for granted today.
 We were measuring things in a way that not everyone was doing.”